hmrc/hmrc-frontend/README.md

 ### Frontend microservices

 We offer a few ways of incorporating the GOV UK and HMRC CSS and JS libraries into your service.
 Pick the one which best suits your service.
+In the following instructions, `1.X.X` and `3.X.X` refers to the version of the library you require.

 ### 1. CDN
 If you are just using the GOVUK Frontend and HMRC Frontend and are not going to be adding any service-specific CSS or JS we suggest you use the HMRC CDN version of the assets.